shoelace-style/shoelace/docs/pages/components/button.md

 ### Setting a Custom Width

-As expected, buttons can be given a custom width by setting the `width` attribute.
+As expected, buttons can be given a custom width by passing inline styles to the component (or using a class).
 This is useful for making buttons span the full width of their container on smaller screens.

 ```html:preview
 <sl-button variant="default" size="small" style="width: 100%; margin-bottom: 1rem;">Small</sl-button>